 And you know what?
 I really am happier.
 I haven’t gone out with anybody else yet, but at least I am beginning to think about it.
 Not following her on social media has made me much happier.”

-As Russel discovered, getting away from social media is a healthy thing post-breakup, and research backs that up.
-Delete the digital reminders, and you will be happier.
+As Russel discovered, getting away from the crowd is a healthy thing post-breakup, and research backs that up.
+Delete the relationship reminders, and you will be happier.

 Betsy, 27, broke up with Allan, 32, for a variety of reasons.